TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/Webhook.rst

 #.
 Fill in webhook configuration

    #.
-Choose a title for this hook: e.g. "TYPO3 Docs".
+Choose a title for this hook: for example "TYPO3 Docs".

    #.
 Fill URL field with ``https://docs-hook.typo3.org``.